 Pianote’s YouTube content covers everything from technical lessons and song tutorials to motivational videos designed to encourage a passion for music.

-We love Pianote’s enthusiasm for piano education, and while other platforms show a love for music, they don’t all provide the same sense of fun in their videos.
+I love Pianote’s enthusiasm for piano education, and while other platforms show a love for music, they don’t all provide the same sense of fun in their videos.

 Enthusiasm is contagious, and although progressing from beginner to pro takes dedication and hard work, it should be fun too, and Pianote gets that balance right.